 You can leave the yogurt as it is or mix it with sesame tahini.
 Assemble the charred eggplant on top of the smoked yogurt mixture and serve.
 Great with pita or as a side.

 The Cambridge School of Culinary Arts also offers some amazing cooking classes.
-Sam and I are excited to try their couples cooking events this winter.
-If you take our food tour, we offer a discount on their classes, so sign up today!
+Sam and I enjoy their couples cooking events, and they’re very involved.
 Happy Eating.